-Mr. Klohn was appointed Chair of the Financial and Consumer Services Commission on 1 January 2014.
-Prior to his appointment, he was a Senior Partner at Stewart McKelvey with a diverse national practice in securities law, regulated industries, corporate law and corporate finance.
-He has established a number of public companies within New Brunswick.
-Mr. Klohn acted as consultant to the Government of New Brunswick in providing recommendations for new securities legislation.
-His report, entitled “Responding to the Challenge of Borderless Markets: Recommendations for Reform of Securities Law in New Brunswick”, resulted in the establishment of the New Brunswick Securities Commission in 2004.
+He has established a number of public companies within New Brunswick, and has. acted as consultant to the Government of New Brunswick in providing recommendations for new securities legislation.
+His report entitled Responding to the Challenge of Borderless Markets: Recommendations for Reform of Securities Law in New Brunswick resulted in the establishment of the New Brunswick Securities Commission in 2004.
 Mr. Klohn is an Accredited Corporate Director (ICD.D) of the Institute of Corporate Directors, Rotman School of Management (2011).
 In 2013 he was profiled in the Lexpert Directory as a leading practitioner in Canada in corporate finance and mergers and acquisitions.
+He is a former member of the Council for the NB Branch of the Canadian Bar Association and is active in community affairs.
 Mr. Klohn represented New Brunswick as a member of the advisory committee to the Canadian Securities Transition Office responsible for reviewing proposals for federal regulation of securities in Canada.
-In July 2016, he was appointed to the Board of Directors of the Capital Markets Authority Implementation Organization (CMAIO), the interim body established to assist in the transition and implementation of the Capital Markets Regulatory Authority (CMRA).
-The CMRA is an initiative of the governments of British Columbia, New Brunswick, Ontario, Prince Edward Island, Saskatchewan, Yukon and Canada intended to better protect investors, enhance Canada’s financial services sector, support efficient capital markets and strengthen the management of systemic risk.
-Mr. Klohn has recused himself from securities regulatory matters involving FCNB during his term on the CMAIO\CMRA board.
-He is a former member of the Council for the NB Branch of the Canadian Bar Association and is active in community affairs.
+In March of 2018, he was awarded a certificate of completion for the Strategic Management of Regulatory and Enforcement Agencies, John F Kennedy School of Government, Harvard University, Executive Education.

-Appointed: 1 January 2014
+Appointed: 1 January 2014 Reappointed: 1 January 2019

-Term Expires: 31 December 2019
+Term Expires: 31 December 2023

-Professional and industry experience: • Securities law • Corporate law • Franchise law • Pension law Education: • BBA, University of New Brunswick • LLB, Osgoode Hall Law School, York University
+Professional and industry experience: • Securities law • Corporate law • Franchise law • Pension law Education: • BBA, University of New Brunswick • LL.B, Osgoode Hall Law School, York University

 Mr. Gagnon has volunteered extensively and has served as a member of the Board of Governors of the Université de Moncton and chaired its Audit Committee; he is also an ex officio member of the board of directors of the Port of Dalhousie; and member of the Board of Directors for the Project Management Institute of New Brunswick.
 Mr. Gagnon is an accredited corporate director (ICD.D) of the Institute of Corporate Directors, Rotman School of Management (2015).